mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 can change.
 The aim is to be as backwards compatible as reasonably possible without sacrificing the clarity and functionality of the API.

+Since MaxScale 2.4.0, the use of the version prefix `/v1/` is optional: if the prefix is not used, the latest API version is used.

 ### Resource Relationships

 All resources return complete JSON objects.
 The returned objects can have a